queen-raae/gatsby-funcjam-21/README.md

 ## Flow

-- Index page triggers a GET request to `/api/auth` triggers redirect to Github page for authentication
+- Index page triggers a GET request to `/api/auth` that triggers a redirect to Github page for authentication
   - On success Github redirects back to `/auth/?code=<github auth code>`
 - Auth page triggers a POST request to `/api/auth` to exchange the github auth code for an access token
   - On success navigates to `/checkout` with access token as state param